-The remainder of this note is structured as follows.
-The mathematical background on HJB equations for stochastic optimal control problems is summarised in Section \ref{sec:math}.
+The remainder of this paper is structured as follows.
+The mathematical background on the HJB equation for stochastic optimal control problems is summarized in Section \ref{sec:math}.
 We demonstrate in Section \ref{sec:mean field} how the value function defined by the HJB equation can be expressed as the ratio of two probability density functions.
 Here we extend previous work \cite{MO22} to the wider class of optimal control problems defined by (\ref{eq:FSDE}) and (\ref{eq:costJ}).
-Both the associated forward and reverse time evolution equations can be expressed in terms of McKean--Vlasov SDEs in the state variable $x$.
-Before discussing numerical approximations of those McKean--Vlasov equations in Section \ref{sec:numerical implementation}, we demonstrate in Section \ref{sec:generative} how our formulation is related to generative modelling using diffusion processes \cite{sohl2015deep,song2021scorebased}.
+Both the associated forward and reverse time evolution equations can be expressed in terms of McKean--Vlasov SDEs in the state variable, $x$.
+Before discussing numerical approximations of those McKean--Vlasov equations in Section \ref{sec:numerical implementation}, we demonstrate in Section \ref{sec:generative} how our formulation is related to generative modeling using diffusion processes \cite{sohl2015deep,song2021scorebased}.
 We first discuss numerical approximations using EnKF-type methodologies \cite{Evensenetal2022,CRS22} in Section \ref{sec:EnKF}.
 Next we also employ diffusion maps \cite{diffusion_map1,diffusion_map2} in order to approximate grad-log density terms in Subsection \ref{sec:DM_EnKF}.
 Numerical implementation details are discussed in Subsection \ref{sec:implementation}, while numerical results for an inverted pendulum and nonlinear Langevin dynamics are presented in Section \ref{sec:example}.
-An extension of the proposed methodology to infinite horizon optima control problems is discussed in Appendix \ref{sec:Appendix}.
+Possible extension of the proposed methodology to infinite horizon optima control problems are discussed in Appendix \ref{sec:Appendix}.